André Bloch (mathematician): Commitment and mathematical career

-mathematicians, including Georges Valiron, George Pólya, Jacques Hadamard and others, giving his return address as only "57 Grande rue, Saint-Maurice", never mentioning that this was a psychiatric hospital.
+mathematicians, including Georges Valiron, George Pólya, Jacques Hadamard and others, giving his return address as only "57 Grande rue, Saint-Maurice", never mentioning that this was in a psychiatric hospital.
 Several of his correspondents were thus unaware of his confinement.

 During the German occupation of France, Bloch (who was Jewish) wrote under aliases, in order to avoid advertising his presence to Nazi occupiers.
 In particular, Bloch is known to have authored papers under the names of René Binaud and Marcel Segond during this time.

 According to Pólya, Bloch had the habit of dating his letters with 1 April, regardless of when they were written.

 Bloch was transferred to the Sainte-Anne Hospital in Paris on 21 August 1948 for an operation.
 He died from leukemia in Paris on 11 October 1948.

 Mathematical work

 Most important works of Bloch belong to complex analysis.

 His early contribution is known as Bloch's theorem.
 This theorem asserts the existence of a certain absolute constant which is called the Bloch constant.
 The exact value of the Bloch constant is still unknown As of 2024.
 Research originating from this theorem led to introduction of Bloch's functions which form the so-called Bloch space.
 (This usage should not be confused with Bloch's functions of Swiss physicist Felix Bloch.)

 Bloch formulated two important philosophical principles which proved to be useful in research in complex analysis.
 The more famous of these two is the so-called Bloch's principle.

 In Bloch's own words it is formulated (in Latin) as follows:

 "Nihil est in infinito quod non prius fuerit in finito", translated as "There is nothing in the infinite that did not exist before in the finite".
 Guided by this principle, Bloch was able to discover several important facts which were later proved by other mathematicians, for example, the five-island theorem.
 There is an intensive current research related to Bloch's principle.

 Bloch's ideas stimulated much of the research on holomorphic curves in the 20th century and remain central in this subfield.
 He stated a fundamental theorem on holomorphic curves in complex manifolds whose irregularity exceeds dimension.
 (This can be considered as a deep and far-reaching generalization of Picard's theorem.)
 His proof of this theorem contained gaps (which he recognized), and later the theorem was known as "Bloch's conjecture".
 Bloch's conjecture, as stated, was proved by Takushiro Ochiai, Pit Man Wong, and simultaneously by Yujiro Kawamata in 1980, and the related research started a new area which is called holomorphic curves in Abelian varieties (and semi-Abelian varieties).